Frequently Asked Questions

 - Offer instructional classes, presentations, and other educational programs for scouts, students, and other interested groups, upon request.

-- Conduct radio-direction-finding (RDF) exercises, called "fox hunts," where the participants try to locate a hidden radio transmitter.
-These exercises are great practice for locating a transmitter that is accidentally stuck "On," or an illegal transmitter.
+- Conduct radio-direction-finding (RDF) exercises, called "fox hunts," where we try to locate a hidden radio transmitter—great practice for locating a transmitter that is accidentally stuck "On," or an illegal transmitter.

-- Conduct amateur television (ATV) meetings, both "fast scan" and "slow scan," to practice the exchange of images via amateur radio.
+- Conduct amateur television (ATV) meetings, both "fast scan" and "slow scan," to practice the exchange of images and video via amateur radio.

 - Modify equipment, like commercial wi-fi routers, to utilize amateur radio privileges to establish county-wide communications networks.
 (See our HamNet (Mesh) page.)